 When to get emergency help

 It's not known exactly what causes depression.
-As with many mental illnesses, it appears a variety of factors may be involved.
+A variety of factors may be involved.
 These include:

-Although the precise cause of depression isn't known, factors that seem to increase the risk of developing or triggering teen depression include:
+Many factors increase the risk of developing or triggering teen depression, including:

 Untreated depression can result in emotional, behavioral and health problems that affect every area of your teen's life.
-Complications associated with teen depression can include:
+Complications related to teen depression can include:

 Preparing for your appointment